-Have you ever said these words?
-“But he knows not to go in the house!”
-Or, “See?
-He even looks guilty!”
+Is your dog peeing in the house?
 You’re not alone.
-Many dog accidents occur even when pups are housetrained, and it can be incredibly frustrating.
+Many dog have accidents even when they’re housetrained, and it can be incredibly frustrating.

-But, however annoyed you might feel, don’t always blame your dog.
+But, however annoyed you might feel, a dog peeing in the house isn’t necessarily the thing to blame for this unwanted behavior.
 Current research shows that dogs aren’t being stubborn if they have an accident but rather responding to some kind of stress or change in their environment.
 It’s up to you to help alleviate that stress and teach your dog what you want him to do.

-There are many reasons why dogs have accidents in the home, and one of the most common is no accident at all.
+There are many reasons behind a dog peeing in the house, and one of the most common is no accident at all.
 Scent marking is different from a housetraining accident.
 Dogs who scent mark often leave urine in many different places around the home in small quantities.
 Toileting accidents tend to produce larger amounts of urine in fewer places.

 Dogs are prompted to go where other dogs have eliminated, and ammonia can trigger this response.
 Since many household cleaners use this chemical, look for an enzymatic, natural cleaner.

-If you can rule out scent marking, then a medical issue could be causing this change.
+If you can rule out scent marking, then a medical issue could be the reason behind a dog peeing in the house.
 A vet check is a great place to start and will help rule out many different medical conditions that contribute to housetraining problems; for example, gastrointestinal disease, urinary infections, renal failure or canine cognitive dysfunction in older pets.

 If your dog is given a clean bill of health then ask yourself if anything significant has happened with your situation in the last few weeks or if your dog’s environment has recently changed.
 Did you move or did someone move in or out of your household?
 Did you get another pet or lose one, or did you install an electric fence or train your dog with an aversive training tool?
 Dogs are discerning creatures and are often affected by changes in their environment, including moving, changes in family life (human and animal), changes in routine (nutrition, exercise, enrichment) or the addition of aversive training tools.

 The next thing to look at is your dog’s toileting habits.
-Does your dog eliminate only during thunderstorms or when you leave?
+Is your dog peeing in the house during thunderstorms or when you leave?
 Does he eliminate when you come in from a walk or the yard?
 Does your dog sneak away or eliminate in the same place?
-Finding a pattern can help identify why your dog is having accidents.
+Finding a pattern can help identify the reasons behind a dog peeing in the house.

 For example, if your dog eliminates after coming in from a walk, don’t come inside immediately after your dog goes.
 This will teach your dog that eliminating signals the end of outdoor fun, and he will try to hold it!